The general fact of the uniqueness of the universal arrows implies the uniqueness of the ... object, up to a unique isomorphism (who wants more?).

 Rather than dive straight into the technical definitions, I think it's more illuminating to first review many specific situations in which a common construction is characterized by some property about maps.

-You encounter many "basic" constructions on sets as soon as you start studying set theory.
-Here we list a few, along with the universal property they satisfy.
+You encounter many constructions on sets as soon as you start studying set theory.
+Here we list a few, along with a "universal property" they satisfy.

 Cartesian product